NVIDIA/RTX-AI-Toolkit/llm-deployment/TensorRT-LLM-LoRA-deployment.md

 This guide assumes that you have followed steps in the [Llama-Factory tutorial](../tutorial-llama3-finetune.md) to generate a fine-tuned LoRA checkpoint.

 ## 1. Base model quantization
-First, use the quantization.ipynb script inside the Llama-Factory Workbench project
+First, use the quantization.ipynb script inside the Llama-Factory Workbench project.
+To export just the base model int4_awq checkpoint, start the Jupyter Notebook app and modify the

-## 2. TensorRT Engine Geenration with LoRA support
+## 2. TensorRT Engine Generation with LoRA support

 ## 3